bjschafer/zfs-rclone/README.md

 ## Multiple remotes or zpools

-If you require backing up to multiple rclone remotes, or from multiple zpools, you can run multiple instancse of the script.
+If you require backing up to multiple rclone remotes, or from multiple zpools, you can run multiple instances of the script.
 So long as `SCHEDULE_PROPERTY_NAME` and `PROCESSED_PROPERTY_NAME` are distinct for instances running on a zpool, there should be no conflict.